Polishing Precious and Common Opal

 Expect to lose 25% or more of your weight in the tumbler.
 If you place a three-gram piece of opal in a rock tumbler, you might have a two-gram piece of polished opal (or smaller) after the polish.
 If you are buying really high-quality material, you might want to do the cutting by hand to control the shape and depth of cutting.
 You can always do the rough cut on a grinding wheel and do the fine grit and polish in the tumbler.

 Opal is soft (about 5.5 on the Mohs scale).
-If you don’t have enough for a full load, consider tumbling it with man-made glass or obsidian.
-These have a hardness similar to opal’s and will round at the same rate.
-If you tumble with quartz, expect the opal to round, while sharp edges of the much harder quartz are still there to gouge the opal!
-Ouch!
-We usually use ceramic cylinders because they improve the tumbling action, they don’t break and they have blunt edges.
+If you don't have enough for a full load, consider tumbling it with pieces of obsidian that are about the same size and shape.
+(Know about how obsidian produces gas before you start).
+Obsidian has a Moh's Hardness similar to opal's and will round at the same rate.
+We usually use small broken-in ceramic cylinders because they improve the tumbling action, they don't break and they have blunt edges.

 5) Keep an Eye on the Progress